(See also Overview of Vasculitis.)

 Some patients who are unable to have their prednisone dose tapered and who have frequent recurrences may benefit from the addition of methotrexate (10 to 15 mg orally once a week), if renal function is normal.
 Adding a second drug in polymyalgia rheumatica is controversial because controlled randomized trials have shown minimal or no benefit.
 Trials using anti-tumor necrosis factor (TNF) drugs (infliximab and adalimumab) and rituximab have not shown benefit.

 In older patients, physicians should watch for and treat complications of corticosteroid use (eg, diabetes, hypertension).
 Patients taking prednisone long term should be given a bisphosphonate to prevent osteoporosis.

 Giant cell arteritis may develop at the onset of polymyalgia rheumatica or much later, sometimes even after patients appear cured of the disorder.
 Therefore, all patients should be instructed to immediately report headache, muscle pain during chewing, and, particularly, visual disturbances to their physician.

 Polymyalgia rheumatica affects adults > 55, causing proximal myalgias and stiffness.

 It is present in 40 to 60% of patients with giant cell arteritis.

 Diagnose clinically, sometimes with supportive evidence of an elevated ESR and dramatic response to low to moderate doses of corticosteroids.

-Treat with corticosteroids, eventually tapering if possible using methotrexate or azathioprine if necessary.
+Treat with corticosteroids, eventually tapering if possible.

 Warn patients about symptoms of giant cell arteritis.